garden-io/garden/examples/cert-manager-ext-dns/README.md

 ![Successful HTTPS website](https://res.cloudinary.com/djp21wtxm/image/upload/v1676835652/i1600x904-LLQLXx-TtGww_va4xkf.png)

-If you have any issue, find a bug, or something is not clear from the documentation, please don't hesitate opening a new [GitHub issue](https://github.com/garden-io/garden/issues/new?template=BUG_REPORT.md) or ask us questions in [our Discord community](https://discord.gg/UetZGUKhNx).
+If you have any issues, find a bug, or something is not clear from the documentation, please don't hesitate to open a new [GitHub issue](https://github.com/garden-io/garden/issues/new?template=BUG_REPORT.md) or ask us questions in [our Discord community](https://discord.gg/UetZGUKhNx).